 Once you pass Risco Blanco, the road settles down into a consistent 8% all the way to the top at Anden Verde.
 Dropping down to Aldea de San Nicolas at 10m where you’ll replenish, you then ride 10km up to 700m again at an average of 8/9% to reach the Juice Bar, from there you head down steeply through very open landscape to reach Mogan where you’ll have a late lunch.
 You’ll then have to get used to the rise in temperature all over again as you race down the last section of very good but narrow road to our hotel.

-Ride 6 Mogan Ayacata Maspalomas 70km 1900m.
-The ride today takes us on a climb straight from the hotel 10m back up to Mogan 400m and then onto the famous Serenity Climb after 10km of climbing.
-Serenity starts hard with a 16% kick up but settles down after into a consistent 7% all the way to 980m at Barranquillo.
-Here we replenish and continue another 16km up to Ayacata where we stop for lunch.
-We then head for a long descent back to the south.
-We then hit our final climb of the week, the consistent 8% 250m Zig zags to the Mirador de Fataga.
-From there, it's downhill and your cycling for the week is over.
+The ride today takes you on a climb straight from the hotel 10m back up to Mogan at 400m.
+Then you head onto the famous Serenity Climb.
+Serenity starts hard with a 16% kick up before settling down into a consistent 7% all the way to Barranquillo at 980m.
+Here you’ll replenish and continue another 16km up to Ayacata where you’ll stop for lunch.
+You’ll then head for a long descent back to the south before hitting the final climb of the week.
+The consistent 8% ascent zig zags for 250m to the Mirador de Fataga.
+From there, it’s downhill and your cycling for the week is over.

-Today we will transfer you back to the airport for your return flight home.
+Today you will be transferred back to the airport for your return flight home.